bulutthecat/bpl-packages/README.md

 ### For packages:

 See the license in the package's metadata file (`bpl.json`).
 It will be the `license` key.
 If there is no license specified, it will default to the MIT license.

+## For the BadOS Package Portal:

+The BadOS Package Portal is licensed under the GNU GPL-3.0 license. © 2024 Bad Technologies.